Gr701/serial_client/README.md

 It is possible to use this program with multiple target boards (but not simultaneously!) running the final project program, or a program with a similar communication protocol.

 The vendor and device id's for these boards are specified in `config.json`-file located in the root directory of this project.
 New boards can be added by following the existing format of the file.
-Currently, there are two supported boards, the Texas Instruments SensorTag and Raspberry pi pico w included in the configuration.
+Currently, there are two supported boards, the Texas Instruments SensorTag and Raspberry Pi Pico WH included in the configuration.

 **Note** Be careful when adding new board configurations, as the program will refuse to run if the JSON formatting is not correct, or there are attributes missing in the configuration file.